jagadeesh944078/Namaste-React/README.md

     - hooks are normal JS utility function which comes with some super power that is given by react
     - there are 2 important hooks u will use 90% in your application
     - 1. useState() - super powerful state variable in react
+    - useState is used to create local state variable
     - 2. useEffect()
     - whenever state variable updates react will rerender the component

+    # episode -06

+    # monolith architecture

+    # microservice architecture

+    # 2ways u can call api

+    - page loads -> API call -> render UI
+    - page loads -> render UI -> API Call -> ReRender UI
+    - React follows 2nd approch it gives better user experience and here in react render cycle very fast

+    # what is hook in React ?

+    - hook nothing a normal javascript function which React give to us it contain its own specific use case where we use these functions

+    # useEffect() hook

+    - useEffect() has its own purpose its just like javascript function we import from react library

+    # swiggy api call

+    # shimmer UI